 In a couple of rows below, I will explain what we can do to fix your issue with emails not showing up in the Windows Mail app.

-How can I see all my emails in Windows 10, 8.1, 8 Mail App?
+How can I see all my emails in the Windows Mail App?

 1. Perform a clean boot

-- If it doesn’t work, in order to get your computer back to normal parameters go to the “System Configuration” window presented above and in the “General” tab click (left click) on “Normal Startup” option and click (left click) on “OK”
+- If it doesn’t work, in order to get your computer back to normal parameters, reopen System Configuration, go to the General tab, click on Normal Startup, and on OK.

 - Restart the PC again